alcprince/ALC_EXP4---DataVis-2-ECE-A/README.md

 <br>

 ---
 2).
 A script where by it creates a visualization on how different features namely "Track", "Gender", and "Hometown" affects the average scores of students.

 ```python
 import matplotlib.pyplot as plt #Imports MatPlot Library for Data Visualization.
 ```
-* <h5><ins>The relationship between "Track" and the Average Score of the students.</ins></h5>
+* <h5><ins>The relationship between "Track" and the Average Score of the students.</ins>

+  - We combine the mean of all the scores in their respective track namely <i>Instrumentation, Communication, </i>&<i> Microelectronics</i> and plot each "<ins>Track</ins>" scores in the X-axis and "<ins>Average</ins>" in the Y-axis.

 ```python
 average1 = eceboard.groupby('Track')['Average'].mean()  #Groups the Track and Average column.